tr8dr/reflect/README.md

 # Reflect
 Reflect is a simple reflection library for Rust.
 The idea is that:
-- types can created by name or from a ctor expression
+- **types can be created** by name or from a ctor expression
-- methods invoked given type instance, method name, and argument vector
+- **methods can be invoked** given a: type instance, method name, and argument vector
-- static functions invoked given type, static function name, and argument vector
+- **static functions can be invoked** given a: type, static function name, and argument vector

 The common use cases for this library are: